biocore/calour/installation-pc.md

 pip install biom-format
 ```
 If it fails (Error and then red colored text), it means you need to install the Microsoft Build Tools 2015 as follows:

-go to [http://landinghub.visualstudio.com/visual-cpp-build-tools](http://landinghub.visualstudio.com/visual-cpp-build-tools), download "Build tools 2015", and run the installer.
-You can select all default options.
+go to [http://landinghub.visualstudio.com/visual-cpp-build-tools](http://landinghub.visualstudio.com/visual-cpp-build-tools), download "Build tools 2015", and run the installer (You can select all default options).

 Then retry:
 ```